411 total views, 1 views today

 I’ve learned that when you can’t seem to be ranking against a keyword, then making a video on that keyword could turn things around.
 Meaning, you could rank on YouTube if your article isn’t being ranked on the first page.
 The reason is that both Google and YouTube are search engines.

 Furthermore, adding an embedded video into your article could also help you rank your article.
 So neglecting video content is a huge mistake in 2020 and beyond.
+The above-mentioned tools are going to help you out whether you’re writing your first blog post or making your first video.

 Here are FAQs about video making and blogging: